MetaphorData/connectors/docs/model.md

 }
 ```

-Other than `eventHeader`, all other entity-specific fields (e.g. `dataset`, `dashboard`, etc) are optional.
+Other than `eventHeader`, all entity-specific fields (e.g. `dataset`, `dashboard`, etc) are optional.
 In fact, it is common for each `MetadataChangeEvent` to contain metadata on a single type of entity.

 Each entity-specific field is an object that contains a required `logicalId`, and a list of optional "aspects."
 Using `dataset` as an example: